September 2024 / MARKETS & ECONOMY

 Key Insights

-• Financial regulators would likely be more proactive and involved under a Democratic president than in a Republican administration.
+- Financial regulators would likely be more proactive and involved with Kamala Harris as president than in a second Trump administration.

-• Policy differences could make a difference in bank mergers, banks’ capital requirements, and the regulation of consumer finance and the nonbank financial system.
+- Policy differences could make a difference in bank mergers as well as the regulation of consumer finance and the nonbank financial system.

-Push for stronger regulation would continue with a Democrat in the White House
+Push for stronger regulation would continue with Harris in the White House

-Heightened scrutiny, increased intervention, and a push to expand oversight of nonbank financial companies have characterized the Biden administration’s approach to regulating and supervising the sector.
+Heightened scrutiny, increased intervention, and a push to expand oversight of nonbank financial companies have characterized the Biden-Harris administration’s approach to regulating and supervising the sector.

 Notably, financial regulators took a stronger hand even before the failures of Silicon Valley Bank and Signature Bank in March 2023.

-A different Democratic candidate would create some uncertainty about the details, but financial regulators would likely be more proactive and involved under a Democratic president than in a Republican administration.
+This history and Harris’s comments on the campaign trail suggest that financial regulators would likely be more proactive and involved under a Democratic president than in a Republican administration.

 A Trump win could ease regulatory pressure on financials